 Many states offer a variety of credits and incentives based on the hiring, training, and relocation of employees and investment in real or tangible property.
-Some of these credits and incentives are statutory, and merely require you to meet specified requirements.
+Some of these credits and incentives are statutory and merely require you to meet specified requirements.
 Others are negotiated and depend on the level of planned activity in the state.
-Regardless, there are relatively few programs that are designed for a completely virtual workforce; however, the number and variety of these programs is increasing.
-Before you tell your employees that they can move anywhere, take advance action to determine whether and where these programs can benefit your business and employees then you can let your employees know where they can go.
+There are relatively few programs that are designed for a completely virtual workforce; however, the number and variety of these programs is increasing.
+Before you tell your employees that they can move anywhere, take advance action to determine whether and where these programs can benefit your business and employees, then you can let your employees know where they can go.

 All of these state tax considerations may seem overwhelming, but every challenge can be overcome with careful planning, regular communication between the board and executive leadership, and having the right people in place to manage the process.